Open Ocean Fish Farm |

 those who eat the fish and contribute to the development of super strains of bacteria that are resistant to antibiotics, making it more difficult to treat diseases, which perpetuates the ever increasing use of antibiotics.
 Studies indicate that farm-raised fish contain higher levels of chemical pollutants such as carcinogenic PCBs than wild fish.
 To avoid polluting the surrounding environment, aquaculture systems should be contained and/or its wastewater should be treated prior to discharge.

-in offshore fish farms invades
+Atlantic Salmon commonly cultured in offshore fish farms invades the Columbia River |

 The source of feed stocks for farmed fish undermines our natural fisheries.
 In an inefficient turn of insanity in a topsy-turvy world, farmed species are fed wild species.
 Fish caught to make fishmeal and fish oil, a primary ingredient in fishmeal, represent one-third of the global fish harvest.
 Increasingly, aquaculture depends upon natural food sources such as krill, squid and other small coastal pelagic fish like anchovy and herring which are the